kellyjonbrazil/jc/docs/parsers/stat_s.md

 jc - JSON Convert `stat` command output streaming parser

-> This streaming parser outputs JSON Lines (cli) or returns a Generator iterator of Dictionaries (module)
+> This streaming parser outputs JSON Lines (cli) or returns an Iterable of Dictionaries (module)

 The `xxx_epoch` calculated timestamp fields are naive. (i.e. based on the local time of the system the parser is run on).